Paebbels/pyVHDLParser/doc/ProjectGoals.rst

 comments.

 The finally generated Code-DOM offers an API for single file introspections.
-It can be used for static documentation generation or to do rule based coding style checks.
+It can be used for static documentation generation or rule-based coding style checking.

-When multiple Code-DOMs are combined to a project, a Generic VHDL Language Model can be assembled.
+When multiple Code-DOMs are combined to a project, a *Generic VHDL Language Model* can be assembled.
 It's possible to implement two model flavors for simulation (full model) and synthesis (limited model).
 With such information, a documentation with detailed type information and cross-references can be